blossm-network/toolbox/README.md

 * `view-store`
   * `blossm.yaml` - Specify what the `context` of this view store is, define the schema of a valid view that should be accepted and stored, list the indexes that the store can be queried and sorted by, and write some example queries for the unit tests and integration tests to check against that must pass before deployment is possible.
-  * `format.js` - A function that each view is passed through on its way to the requester, letting you store raw data that's easy to query and manipulate, while returning a richer determanistically transformed version of that data.
+  * `format.js` - Optionally write a function that each view is passed through on its way to the requester, letting you store raw data that's easy to query and manipulate, while returning a richer determanistically transformed version of that data.

 * `projection`
   * `blossm.yaml` - Specify which `view-store` event data gets mapped to, list the event actions that are listened for, and write some example events for the unit tests and integration tests to check against that must pass before deployment is possible.